Skip to main content

 Catheter Funnels (Funnel Ends)

 On the opposite end of your catheter, you’ll find a funnel.
-Funnels are also known as connectors because they can potentially connect with receptacles like drain bags or portable urinals.
+Catheter funnel ends are also known as connectors because they can potentially connect with receptacles like drain bags or portable urinals.

 Depending on the type of catheter you’re using, most of the time, you’ll find a specific color of the funnel.
 This is based on the universal color-coding system, which makes identifying your catheter’s French size much easier.